 This exchange has been around for a good number of years and offers far more than just traffic exchange and in fact the traffic exchange is quite poor but its still worth listing especially if you want human Facebook, Twitter, Youtube, Pinterest or Soundcloud likes and follows.
 The actual tracking of where your points are going is non-existent but tracking visits to a site that has zero normal visitors does indicate that it is working as advertised.
 There are paid plans starting at £199 per WEEK but these apparently give unlimited points although I'm not sure how that actually works.

-Another long lived exchange which offers much of the same, but includes blogger posts and some others but this site has some non-functionality and unreliability that would suggest its no longer actively maintained such as StumbledUpon Posts and I think most people know that StumbledUpon became Mix quite some time ago.
-The auto-surf is also broken and only surf's a few sites before stopping and even if you set no-referrer it still uses linkcollider.com as the referrer in the web requests.
-Apart from this its certainly worth a look with recurring monthly plans starting at £20 for 5k points.
+Another long lived exchange which offers much of the same, but includes blogger posts and some others but this site has some non-functionality and almost constant service outages that would suggest its no longer actively maintained.
+The auto-surf is also broken and only surf's a few sites before stopping, mostly due to connectivity issues with the site, and in our tests we often found that the auto-surf thought we had multiple windows open when we didn't and whilst we viewed the sites no points were accumulated. if you set no-referrer it still uses linkcollider.com as the referrer in the web requests.
+Apart from these few issues its certainly worth a look with recurring monthly plans starting at £20 for 5k points.

 Manyhit.com, hosted in the USA is Unlike other players in that it suggests you could actually earn real $ by surfing sites but in testing this wasn't the case.
 No matter how many sites I surf'ed the 'account' still showed $0.
 Judging by the "This banner URL is incorrect" everywhere, this site may well no longer be maintained but is listed for completeness.